nasa/Common-Metadata-Repository/search-app/docs/api.md

 Valid values: ACTIVE, PLANNED, COMPLETE, DEPRECATED, NOT PROVIDED, PREPRINT, INREVIEW, SUPERSEDED

 **NOTE:** When the non-operational collection filter is enabled (feature flag), collections with PLANNED, DEPRECATED, PREPRINT, and INREVIEW status are excluded from default search results.
 Use `include-non-operational=true` to include them.
-The filter is automatically bypassed when searching by collection identifiers (`concept-id`, `entry-id`, `entry-title`, `short-name` with `version`, or `native-id`), allowing you to find specific collections regardless of their progress status.
+The filter is automatically bypassed when searching by collection identifiers (`concept_id`, `entry_id`, `entry_title`, `short_name` with `version`, or `native_id`), allowing you to find specific collections regardless of their progress status.

   Find collections matching 'collection\_progress' param value